-- 7.2.8.5 Game time shall be stopped during the entire penalty shot.
+- 7.2.8.3.3 A player who has incurred bench penalty shall be on the penalty bench during the penalty shot - 7.2.8.4 The player taking the penalty shot may play the ball an unlimited number of times and shall follow a continuous movement towards the goal cage.
+Continuous implies that the player and the ball are not allowed to come to a full stop or change direction away from the goal cage simultaneously - 7.2.8.5 Game time shall be stopped during the entire penalty shot.
 Forward movement implies away from the center line.
 If the ball hits the front face of the goal then the goalkeeper, and passes the goal line from the front, the goal shall be allowed.
-If the ball at the very start of a penalty shot is drawn backwards the penalty shot shall be interrupted and started all over again. - 7.2.8.6 If a 2-minute bench penalty is imposed in connection with a penalty shot, the 2minute bench penalty shall be noted in the match record only if the penalty shot does not result in a goal.
+If the ball at the very start of a penalty shot is drawn backwards the penalty shot shall be interrupted and started all over again. - 7.2.8.6 If a 2-minute bench penalty is imposed in connection with a penalty shot, the 2-minute bench penalty shall be noted in the match record only if the penalty shot does not result in a goal.
 The penalized player shall be on the penalty bench during the penalty shot.